TheTechsTech/node-7z-archive/README.md

  Extracts files from an archive with their full paths in the current directory, or in an output directory
  Usage: `fullArchive` archivePath destination ...options

+ Extracts only the selected files from an archive to the current directory, or in an output directory
+ Usage: `onlyArchive` archivePath destination files ...options'

  Lists contents of archive.
  Usage: `listArchive` archivePath ...options